AhmedSakrr/Botnet-Server-and-Client/README.txt

     The file 'send_reply_log_1.txt' shows a connection made to Group 42.
     It shows a message sent from the client to Group 42 and a message successfully received from Group 42.

-    ...
+    The file 'send_reply_log_1.txt' shows a connection made to Group 30.
+    It shows a message sent from the client to Group 30 (Hi!! how are you??) and a message received from Group 30 The message received was an invitation.
+    In this log, we also send a message to Group 6, but they do not respond :(

 ----------------- BONUS --------------------

+NOTE: all bonus log files are in the 'Logs' folder!!

 - We should have received 5 points for the presubmission

-- In the file 'numberdecodelog.txt', we have a log of communication with the NUMBER server and received a message The decoding of this message is also in the file, so we would get those bonus points
+- In the file 'numberdecodelog.txt', we have a log of communication with the NUMBER server and received a message The decoding of this message is also in the file, so we would get those bonus points (10 points)

-- In the wireshark trace 'Wireshark-trace-from-outside' we show a connection from our server at home (not on skel) to an instructor server, so we should get those bonus points as well
+- In the wireshark trace 'Wireshark-trace-from-outside' we show a connection from our server at home (not on skel) to an instructor server, so we should get those bonus points as well (10 points)